 Upon arrival you will go through the military medical commission to confirm you meet health standards.
 You will then sign your service contract, receive your equipment, and begin your training with the unit before front-line deployment.

 If after reading this page you still want to serve, we are proud to have you in the Falcon Unit.
-Join our WhatsApp group to get in contact with our recruitment team.
+Submit your application through the Foreign Recruitment Center to get in contact with our recruitment team.